codmpm/node-red-contrib-loxone/README.md

 Credits
 -
-Patrik Mayer, 2017 - I'm not affiliated to [Loxone](https://www.loxone.com/) in any way.
+Patrik Mayer, 2017 - I'm not affiliated with [Loxone](https://www.loxone.com/) in any way.

 Many thanks to [Nick O'Leary](https://github.com/knolleary), [Dave Conway-Jones](https://github.com/dceejay/) and everyone else from the node-red Slack-Channel.